demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

       >=> page "user/signup.liquid" ???
 ```

-The namespace represents the usecase or the feature that we are about to implement.
-The modules inside the namespace represent the different layers of the usecase implementation.
-The `Suave` module represents the `Web` layer of the User Signup feature.
+The namespace represents the use case or the feature that we are about to implement.
+The modules inside the namespace represent the different layers of the use case implementation.

+The `Suave` module defines the `Web` layer of the User Signup feature.
 You can learn about organizing modules from [this blog post](https://fsharpforfunandprofit.com/posts/recipe-part3/).

 The `???` symbol is a placeholder that we need to fill in with a view model.

-The view model has to capture user's email address, password and username.
+The view model has to capture user's email address, password, and username.

 ```fsharp
 // FsTweet.Web/UserSignup.fs